Skip to content

 An Agent is an isolated process running an LLM + Harness loop (aka Agent) against a task.
 It acts as an independent worker with its own identity, credentials, and workspace.
 An agent is the fundamental unit of execution in Scion.

-A Grove (or Group) is a project workspace where agents live.
-It corresponds to a .scion directory on the filesystem.
-It can exist at the project level (generally located at the root of a git repository), or globally in the users home folder.
+A Project is a namespace and collection of agents and configuration where agents live.
+It corresponds to a .scion directory on the filesystem, usually one-to-one with a git repository.
+It can exist at the project level (generally located at the root of a git repository), or globally in the user’s home folder.

 The Hub is the central control plane of a hosted Scion architecture.
-It acts as the “brain” of the system, coordinating state across multiple users, groves, and runtime brokers.
+It acts as the “brain” of the system, coordinating state across multiple users, projects, and runtime brokers.

 • Identity & Auth: Manages user identities (via OAuth) and issues tokens for brokers and agents.

-• State Persistence: Stores the definitive state of agents, groves, and templates in a central database.
+• State Persistence: Stores the definitive state of agents, projects, and templates in a central database.

 • Orchestration: Dispatches agent lifecycle commands to the appropriate Runtime Brokers.